Creeperman1524/mqtt-to-prometheus/README.md

 # mqtt-to-prometheus

-This script allows you to control the brightness and power state of a Rasberry Pi's Screen through This script publishes data from [MQTT](https://mqtt.org/) to [Prometheus](https://prometheus.io/), an open source time-series database
+This script publishes data from [MQTT](https://mqtt.org/) to [Prometheus](https://prometheus.io/), an open source time-series database

 - Utilizes the [`flask-mqtt`](https://github.com/stlehmann/Flask-MQTT) python package as an extention to [`Flask`](https://github.com/pallets/flask)